landonb/vim-fullscreen-toggle/README.rst

 But that trick breaks when there's more than one monitor attached.

-This plugin restricts the resize to just one monitor, and it also adjusts vertical splits to be equal widths.
+This plugin restricts the resize to just one monitor.

+After resizing, It also adjusts vertical splits to be equal widths.

 ===========================  ============================  ==============================================================================
  Key Mapping                  Description                   Notes